 Number of Chiller Plant Requests ≤ I for 3 minutes, or

-OAT<CH-LOT – 1°F, or
+OAT<CH-LOT – [UNITS [0.5°C] [1°F]], or

 The chiller plant enable schedule is inactive.

 Chiller Plant Requests are generated by coil control valves.
 If the plant serves critical valves whose positions are not known to the plant controller, e.g., pneumatic controls, the Chiller Plant Request variable can be set to 1 manually by the operator such that the plant is enabled strictly based on OAT lockout and schedule per subsequent logic.